 For further information, look at www.duboiswyoming.org.

-The Dennison Lodge is open from May through November.
-For inquiries or to schedule an event, please click on “Email Us” in the menu above.
+The Dennison Lodge is open from May through December.
+For inquiries or to schedule an event, please click on “Contact Us” in the menu above.

 A remarkable history …

-The Dennison Ranch was originally part of the legendary Double Diamond cattle range, stretching from Montana to Utah.
-In 1919, Richard B. Dennison, an heir of the Dennison Manufacturing Company of New England, followed his heart to the area of Dubois, Wyoming.
-He bought and developed a 60,000 acre spread high up in the East Fork Valley of the Absaroka Mountain Range.
+The RVD Ranch was originally part of the legendary Double Diamond cattle range, stretching from Montana to Utah.
+In the 1920s, Richard V. Dennison, heir to his father’s oil fortunes, followed his heart to the area of Dubois, Wyoming.
+He bought and developed an over 22,000 acre spread high up in the East Fork Valley of the Absaroka Mountain Range.

 He proceeded to build a showplace, the likes of which had not before been seen in the wilds.
 The sumptuous ranch featured that area’s first hot and cold running water, in the lodge as well as in the barns.

 The Main Room of the Lodge, which Mr. Dennison called “The Trophy Room,” featured a cobblestone fireplace.
-The building originally featured four bedrooms, plus a large indoor kennel for Dennison’s hunting dogs, imported Scottish Deer Hounds.
+The building originally featured four bedrooms and bathrooms, with a kitchen, dining room, and further accommodations located behind the main lodge.

-Two grand pianos graced the beautifully adorned living room, which featured massive log furniture.
-Shelves held whole sets of glassware and Havilland china.
-Persian rugs adorned the walls.
+Two pianos graced the beautifully adorned living room, which featured massive, custom-built log furniture.
+Persian rugs and mounts from across the world decorated the walls.

-Sometime after Mr. Dennison’s death in 1939, the Wyoming Game and Fish Department purchased the property to raise hay for winter feeding of the wild elk herds.
-Because of the interest of a local group in preserving the historic building, along with the Game and Fish Department, the Lodge was obtained and moved (in three pieces) to its present location in 1995.
+Following Mr. Dennison’s death in 1939, the lodge itself was largely neglected.
+In the 1990s, the Wyoming Game and Fish Department purchased the property to raise hay for winter feeding of the wild elk herds.
+Because of the interest of a local group in preserving the historic building, along with the Game and Fish Department, the Lodge was obtained and moved (in three pieces) to its present location beginning in 1995.
 It was then re-assembled by local experienced log builders.

-In 1996, the Lodge (which is owned by the Town of Dubois) opened to the public as a western history showcase.
+In 1999, the Lodge opened to the public as a western history showcase.
 Today it stands conveniently between the town’s historic Museum and the National Bighorn Sheep Center, adjacent to the main street of Dubois, which continues westward toward Yellowstone Park.

 The Lodge now serves as an enchanting gathering place for both private and public functions, including family events, weddings, receptions, lectures, musical and theatrical performances, and other seasonal events.